 This hands-on course enabled me to further develop and formalise my service design and user research skills.
 It involved attending three intensive two-day bootcamps where we worked on live client briefs.

 Activities included interviewing people on their doorsteps about their experiences of social housing, and prototyping a physical space to help improve collaboration between different college departments.

 Throughout the course I applied the skills I was developing directly to my workplace projects at the University of Edinburgh, demonstrating my practical ability to design, plan and deliver service design projects.

 The Professional Development Award is accredited by the Scottish Qualifications Authority.

 The University of Edinburgh

 MA (Hons) Economics and Politics — 2:1 — 2004–2008

 Economics and politics may not seem to have much relevance to my career at first glance.
 But studying social science made me a better designer.

-Economics has a lot to say about the way humans behave and how they are motivated.
-This knowledge has helped me put myself in the user’s shoes, informing my design decisions and the way I approach my work.
+Economics is really about how humans behave and how they are motivated.
+This knowledge has helped me understand how users tick, informing my design decisions and the way I approach my work.